This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 3.1.
 Alternative 1: Download the Eclipse SDK

-To Download the latest release of the Eclipse SDK (Software development kit) build from the SDK download page.
-Click on the link of the latest released version (the release version with the highest number).
+Download the latest the Click on the link of the latest released version (the release version with the highest number) on the SDK download page.
 The download section should look similar to the following screenshot.

 The download is a compressed archive of multiple files.
-This format depends on your platform:
+The format depends on your platform:

 -